microsoft/FluidFramework/.changeset/sad-dodos-sell.md

 Marked `IContainerRuntimeOptions.enableGroupedBatching` as deprecated

-- We want to remove the ability to configure batch grouping, so `IContainerRuntimeOptions.enableGroupedBatching` is now being marked as deprecated and batch grouping will now depend on batch compression.
+- We will remove the ability to disable Grouped Batching in v2.20.0.
+The only exception (i.e. where Grouped Batching would be disabled) is for compatibility with older (v1) clients, and this will be implemented without needing to expose `IContainerRuntimeOptions.enableGroupedBatching`.